CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.2.3 Clients under Unix.md

 #### SYS.2.3.A15 Additional protection against the execution of unwanted files (CI)

-Partitions and directories where users have write permissions SHOULD be mounted so that no files can be executed (/ noexec).
+Partitions and directories where users have write permission SHOULD be mounted so that no files can be executed (/ noexec).

 #### SYS.2.3.A16 Additional safeguarding of boot process (CIA)